About Habitat Sonoma County

 We Are Habitat

-In 2000, with the support of the Methodist Church, the Habitat of Sonoma County initiated a 'blitz build' and in just one week built the second home for a local family in need.
-Then in 2002 the Board of Directors made the bold decision to build multiple homes over the next five years.
-They hired a small staff to coordinate the recruitment of volunteers and to provide training, planning and supervision of home building.
+In 2000, with the support of the Methodist Church, Habitat initiated a 'blitz build' and in just one week built its second home for a local family in need.
+Then in 2002, the Board of Directors made the bold decision to build multiple homes over the next five years.
+They hired a small staff to coordinate the recruitment of volunteers and to provide training, planning, and supervision of home building.

 In 2004, in partnership with the Housing Land Trust of Sonoma County, Habitat volunteers and participating families completed the first two homes of a six-house project in the Kali subdivision of Santa Rosa.
-The Kali houses also earned the first 'Green Build Certificate' for a nonprofit from the City of Santa Rosa.
+The Kali houses also earned the first Green Build Certificate for a nonprofit from the City of Santa Rosa.
 In March of 2006, we completed a third home and in April 2006 the fourth house was completed.
 The final two homes were completed in early 2007.
 Upon completion of Kali, Habitat had provided permanent housing for thirteen adults and nineteen children.
 In 2009, two more homes were completed on Johnson Street in Sebastopol.
-Construction commenced on two additional homes in Healdsburg which were completed in the spring of 2011.
+Construction commenced on two additional homes in Healdsburg and were completed in the spring of 2011.

-Our Habitat ReStoreIn the spring of 2010, the ReStore home improvement outlet moved from its 2,000 sq.ft. facility on Cleveland Avenue to a 19,000 sq. ft. facility at Industrial and Piner in Santa Rosa.
-The proceeds from the ReStore support the mission of Habitat for Humanity of Sonoma County.
+In 2003, Habitat of Sonoma County Board member Jack Blankenship began accepting and reselling leftover or imperfect construction materials with all proceeds going to Habitat.
+Sonoma County ReStore, the first retail store, was opened in 2006 in a small warehouse in Santa Rosa, California.
+In the spring of 2010, the ReStore home improvement outlet moved from its 2,000 sq.ft. facility on Cleveland Avenue to a 19,000 sq. ft. facility at Industrial and Piner in Santa Rosa.
+All proceeds from the Habitat ReStore support the mission of Habitat for Humanity of Sonoma County.

 Habitat for Humanity of Sonoma County has a complete profile, including financial information, on Guidestar, the highly-trusted organization rating site.